Mouse monoclonal antibody raised against full length recombinant human Carcinoembryonic Antigen (CEA).

 Recombinant protein corresponding to full length human Carcinoembryonic Antigen.

 Theoretical MW (kDa):

-This monoclonal antibody reacts with nonspecific cross-reacting antigen (NCA) and shows a cross-reaction with human polymorphonuclear leukocytes.
+This monoclonal antibody does not react with nonspecific cross-reacting antigen (NCA) and with human polymorphonuclear leucocytes.
 It shows no reaction with a variety of normal tissues and is suitable for staining of formalin/paraffin tissues.

 Protein A/G purification

 Flow Cytometry (0.5-1 ug/106 cells in 0.1 mL) Immunofluorescence (1-2 ug/mL) Immunohistochemistry (Formalin/PFA-fixed paraffin-embedded sections) (0.25-0.5 ug/mL) The optimal working dilution should be determined by the end user.